 Skip The Filipino Dictionary And Use A Flexible App Instead!

-When it comes to language learning, you do not always have to rely on expensive language courses or purchasing tools that are supposedly created to help you memorize words or phrases.
+When it comes to language learning, like studying Tagalog, you do not always have to rely on expensive language courses or purchasing tools that are supposedly created to help you memorize words or phrases.
 Here’s the thing: learning is a process, and there is no one quick way that will instantly turn you into a native speaker right off the bat.
 For this reason, we highly recommend that you learn bite-sized information every day so that you can truly understand it and not just end up memorizing it.